Amoxicillinnn/Amoxicillinnn/README.txt

 To install and run this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone https://github.com/Amoxicillinnn/Amoxicillinnn.git`
-2. Navigate to the project directory: `cd your-repository`
+2. Navigate to the project directory: `cd Amoxicillinnn`
 3. Install dependencies: `npm install` (or any relevant command for your project)
 4. Start the application: `npm start` (or any relevant command)